Introduction to Finca Del Soul

 Water: There are two wells on the land from which we pump our drinking water.
 With increasingly frequent and severe droughts in the Andes and Amazon region, it would be wise to conserve water, as there is a chance that the wells could go dry after many days without rain.
 In the event that the electricity stops working, which happens often in the drought (as all of it comes from hydroelectric dams), we cannot pump water from the well until the electricity comes back on, making water conservation all the more important.

 Electricity/Internet: There is no cell phone signal at the land.
-The house has electricity and internet connected, but it often gets turned off due to drought or otherwise stops working.
+The house has electricity and internet connected, but it sometimes gets turned off due to drought or otherwise stops working.
 You are welcome to use them as you wish, but we encourage people to connect more with nature.
 Sometimes people teach online at designated times if both the electricity and internet are working.

 Projects: There are a variety of projects here, and we want you to be happy with how you help.
 You can choose what you are most interested in doing, or you are welcome to propose any projects that you would like to do.
 The priority is planting, managing the grass (weeding and chopping), and watering, which is physically challenging work.
 But it’s only for a few hours a day, and you can help during whatever times you would like.